 Sarah Budriunas (25:44):

 I think it’s really important to a few things.
 The first was obviously understanding the history of the company when they were founded.
 Are they private?
 Are they public?
 What are some of the stories that might go around them going public or saying private, if you can find that information, there is so much floating around these days on the internet.
 This was really hard, you know, 10, 15 years ago, even when there just was, there was obviously Google, you know, we’re not that old, but it was still not quite as readily as accessible as what we’re seeing from search engines today.
-And, you know, I think it’s really important then to take the time to do the homework regarding the history of the company if you have a list of the interviewers or even, you know, sometimes LinkedIn lists the recruiter who oversees the role, just getting some background on who they are, whether it’s looking on their LinkedIn, doing a quick search and seeing what comes up, maybe what other companies they were at and getting a sense of what their paths like, and also being mindful about how you fit into that.
+And, you know, I think it’s really important then to take the time to do the homework regarding the history of the company if you have a list of the interviewers or even, you know, sometimes LinkedIn lists the recruiter who oversees the role, just getting some background on who they are, whether it’s looking on their LinkedIn, doing a quick search and seeing what comes up, maybe what other companies they were at and getting a sense of what their path looked like, and also being mindful about how you fit into that.

 Vincent Phamvan (27:41):